 Nixie tubes suffer from an effect called “Cathode Poisoning”.
 Whereas the cathodes of the digits that are not being regularly lit get contaminated by deposits emerging from more frequently lit neighboring digits.
 These deposits eventually lead to the partial or total failure of the affected cathodes.
-In oder to acoid cathode poisonoing, all of the Nixie tube’s cathodes must be powered-on at regular intervals.
+In oder to acoid cathode poisonoing, all the Nixie tube’s cathodes must be powered-on at regular intervals.

 Hundreds of variations of this design were manufactured by many firms, from the 1950s until the 1990s when they were displaced from the market by the LED and LCD displays.

 The Nixie Clock is built around six IN-8-2 Soviet-made Nixie tubes shown in the above picture.
 This kind of tubes can display digit values from 0 to 9, complemented by a decimal point at the bottom-right side of the digit.
 These were produced at the Melz Tube Factory in Moscow.
 In contrast to other Soviet tubes (like the IN-14), these tubes have slightly larger digits relative to the overall tube height and don not use an inverted “2” for the digit “5”.
 According to the imprint on their back, the particular samples used for this project are dated 1974 and are still running good.

 The Nixie Clock runs off a 12 Volt power supply, however the Nixie tubes require a high anode voltage of approximately 180 Volts DC.
-The 12 Volts are up-converted using an off-the-shelf DC-DC converter; which ensures an adequate galvanic separation from the mains power supply.
+The 12 Volts are up-converted using an off-the-shelf DC-DC converter.
+This ensures an adequate galvanic separation from the mains power supply.
 The tubes cathodes are driven by a K155ID1 cathode driver IC, which is a BCD-to-decimal decoder especially designed for this purpose.
 Each of the anodes is driven via a dedicated optocoupler (TLP 127).

 The clock’s CPU is an Atmel ATmega328P microcontroller which runs on an off-the-shelf Arduino Pro Mini compatible board.
 The CPU has a clock frequency is 16 MHz, 2 Kilobytes of RAM and 1 Kilobyte of EEPROM.
 It features two separate programmable timers.
 Timer 1 is used for the main timekeeping, while lower resolution Timer 2 supplies the clock signal for the Countdown Timer and Stopwatch features.